Virtual World Sportscar Historic Championship – 1981

 Driver Classes

-• Class placement will be determined by CMS stratification which is hosted and maintained in the CMS Discord.
-Driver classes are established as such:
+- Class placement will be based on CMS Elo stratification which is hosted and maintained in the CMS Discord.
+Class splits will be determined upon field distribution at start of season and admin review.

-• New drivers (0 races in VWSC) are required to perform 1 full fuel stint on CMS servers and join as Pro class driver.
+- New and Unrated drivers (Black designation) (<5 races in VWSC) are required to perform 1 full fuel stint on CMS servers and join as Pro class driver.

-• Admins retain the right to reassign a driver up or down a car category if they are not correctly placed based on special circumstances or drivers’ performance.
+- Admins retain the right to reassign a driver up or down a car category if they are not correctly placed.

 Teams (Not Applicable for MNRL)

-• Teams must register in the Discord server and be approved by the series admin before scoring points as a team
+- Teams must register in the Discord server via the sign up sheet and be approved by the series admin before scoring points as a team.

 CUSTOM LIVERIES AND NUMBERS